Market Requirements, Regulations and Standards

 This guide provides an overview for businesses exporting commercial goods from Canada.

 Often, it is necessary to adapt your website, social networks and communication media to meet the needs of export markets.
-Some regional organizations offer funds to support you in this process; for instance, LearnSphere's E-tools for Exporting (E for E) provide financial assistance to develop and integrate electronic tools to get your products and services to international markets more efficiently.
+Some regional organizations offer funds to support you in this process; for instance, LearnSphere's Export Funding NB provides financial assistance to develop and integrate electronic tools to get your products and services to international markets more efficiently.

 It's not always possible to reproduce your distribution method internationally.
 You may have to adapt your approach to each targeted area.
 Here are some helpful tips: